daisybutler/Workbench-project04/TESTING.md

 ### Checkout Complete

 - The checkout page redirects the user to the checkout-complete page upon successful payment and order placement.
 The unique order id and where a confirmation email is being sent to is displayed a username details in the content of the page.
+PROBLEM 2: This test revealed that I had not set up order confirmations to be sent to the user's email address.
+This was achieved using the built-in send_mail() function in the checkout view.

 <img width="1288" alt="checkout-complete-orderid-testing" src="https://user-images.githubusercontent.com/68863341/127145961-415d9d67-85e7-4768-b2b9-2fe58bdc9e5e.png">